24 Free Bar Graph and Chart Templates (PPT, PDF)

 When to use a vertical bar chart?

-A vertical bar graph, which does not always include numbers, works best when you need to graphically represent common variables.
+It does not always include numbers, works best when you need to graphically represent common variables.

 About This Article